robdimsdale/garagepi/README.md

 ### Logging

-By default logs are sent to `/dev/null`.
-This is controlled by the `OUT_LOG` environment variable in `scripts/init-scripts/garagepi` and `scripts/init-scripts/garagestreamer`.
+By default logs are sent to the syslog with the tag `garagepi` as well as to the file `/dev/null`.
+The location of the additional file is controlled by the `OUT_LOG` environment variable in `scripts/init-scripts/garagepi` and `scripts/init-scripts/garagestreamer`.
 These can either be set to the same file or different files.

 ## Performance